pleabargain/EnglishHelpsYourCareer/idioms.business.md

 The "writing on the wall" refers to the evidence and clues that something (usually negative) is going to happen.
 <details><summary><b>Examples</b></summary>
 <p>
-I'm going to get my resume ready.
+I'm going to update my resume.
 I can see the writing on the wall.

 This project is doomed.
 The writing is on the wall.
 </p>